 Once your braces are in place, you can expect to see your orthodontist about once a month to every six weeks to have them adjusted.
 Most people need to wear their braces between one and three years, explains the American Dental Association.
-Once your braces are removed, a retainer will be used to hold your teeth in their newly adjusted position.
+Once your braces have been removed, a retainer will be used to hold your teeth in their newly adjusted position.

-Minimizing Them and Keeping Them Clean
+Minimising Braces and Keeping Them Clean